The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-5-oop/1-encapsulation-factories-and-closure.md

 **<details><summary style="color: purple">Answer</summary>**
 > * The first function DOES NOT create a closure.
 Even though there is an inner arrow function defined, that function doesn't reference variables in the scope outside of it
 > * The second function DOES create a closure because the inner arrow function passed to `nums.map` references the `randomNum` variable in the scope outside of it.
-> * The third function DOES create a clsoure for the same reason as the function above.
+> * The third function DOES create a closure for the same reason as the function above.
 Referencing the parameter `amount` is the same.
 > * The fourth function DOES create a closure because we have an outer arrow function returning an inner arrow function.
 The inner arrow function `() => id++` references the `id` parameter in the outer arrow function.
 </details><br>